LARC mobilizes, equips, and inspires the community to connect with unsupported people.

 We always like to get started with getting to know you, your passions, and your strengths.
 This gives us a good foundation to best connect you with a mentee.
 You can get started using the contact form above.

-The LARC staff knows both our LARC friends and partners well, and we work hard to make the appropriate connections.
+The LARC staff knows both our clients and partners well, and we work hard to make the appropriate connections.

 Yes!
-LARC is 100% voluntary, so all our friends WANT the resources and relationships we offer.
-We believe you both will benefit from getting to know people who come from different places and perspectives.
+We believe there is a benefit from getting to know people who come from different places and perspectives.
 You don’t have to have shared experiences in order to show empathy, compassion, and a desire to help.

 Church communities are a very important part of getting our LARC friends connected.
 Your church family is likely full of life-giving people who are also potential mentors, business owners/managers, rental property owners, and other willing volunteers.
 Let’s start by lining up a meeting with your pastor.
 Fill out the contact form above to get the conversation started.